-Last Updated on: 5th February 2024, 11:10 pm
+Last Updated on: 26th October 2024, 08:39 pm

 Canyonlands National Park is the largest of Utah’s Mighty 5.
 It’s comprised of multiple different districts such as The Needles, the Maze and the Island in the Sky, the latter of which is the most popular by far.
-The district is situated atop a huge 1,000 ft-high mesa which offers some of the Southwest’s most iconic views.
+This district is situated atop a huge 1,000 ft-high mesa which offers some of the Southwest’s most iconic views.

 The following guide covers what one can reasonably expect to do over the course of a single day.
 This itinerary is more driving-focused overall, though it does include several short hikes.
 While there are indeed longer and more strenuous hikes – not to mention scenic drives – that one can do at the Island in the Sky, you’d need an additional day or two to do them.